GerHobbelt/owemdjee/README.md

         + [uctodata](./uctodata) -- data for `ucto` library
         + [libfolia](./libfolia)
     - [fastBPE](./fastBPE) -- text tokenization / ngrams
+    - see also https://github.com/fxsjy/jieba for a Chinese text tokenizer (done in Python)
 - PDF metadata editing for round-trip annotation and other "external application editing" of known documents; metadata embedding / *export*
     - [libexpat](./libexpat)
     - [libxml2](./libxml2)